AI Automation ROI: What to Realistically Expect in 2026

 Layer 3 (Automation).
 Deterministic workflows.
 Zapier, Make, n8n, scheduled jobs.
 Highest ROI of any layer because implementation cost is low and payback is measured in days.
 Start here if you haven't.

 Layer 4 (AI).
 Non-deterministic intelligence.
-Drafting, classification, extraction, conversation.
+Drafting, classification, extraction, conversation, and — increasingly — agentic execution.
+The 84% increase in enterprise agentic-AI investment is concentrated at this layer.
 ROI is higher than Layer 3 in potential but more variable in practice because AI outputs require human review and iteration.

 Layer 5 (Human Strategy).
 This is where ROI compounds.
 An organization that automates correctly doesn't just save money — it frees its humans to do the work that compounds.
 The five-layer framework is explained in depth here; the short version is that layer five is the only one that matters, and the other four exist to support it.